-Mission-critical initiative aimed at inspiring, empowering and encouraging interest in science and engineering among girls.
+This mission-critical initiative is aimed at inspiring, empowering, and encouraging interest in science and engineering among girls.

 There is a historic and continuing under-representation of women in science, technology, engineering, and mathematics.
 Jobs requiring critical thinking, problem solving and collaboration are growing, while at the same time there is a lack of available talent to fill them.
 Studies also show that girls are more engaged in learning when the content presented is both tactile and is closely tied to solving a real-world problem or challenge.
 This framework is often lacking in today's classroom.